-Awaiting fresh stickies (Top Right: La Rosa Rx-7; Top Left: Namer Rx-7; Bottom: Namer STi)
+Awaiting fresh stickies (Top Right: La Rosa Rx-7; Top Left: Jake Rx-7; Bottom: Jake STi)

 The R888 rubber, while sticky and technically and R compound tire, is more of a compromise between street and race.
 This rubber has been mounted to an A-Stock 2008 Honda S2000 Club Racing Edition owned by Hamfist co-founder, Dave Corsaro.
 (There will be much more on both of these autox beasts-drivers and cars-in future posts here so be sure to check back.)

-Holbert Memorial Autox (Top Left: Namer STi; Top Right: Corsaro S2000)
+Holbert Memorial Autox (Top Left: Jake STi; Top Right: Corsaro S2000)

 Co-founder Dave performing the official Hamfist salute